 Words of GraceDuring our conversation, Grace started describing a beautiful concept she's been learning lately.
 She explained that a lot of people have this idea of God being disappointed in us when we sin.
 And of course, God does hate sin, and in one sense, He is disappointed when we sin against Him.
 And we are responsible for our wrong-doing.
 But, Grace went on to explain, disappointment comes when there are unmet expectations, but God knew from the time He saved us (really, He's known forever) all the sins we would ever commit.
 And with that knowledge of every wrong, and every heartache we would cause Him, He still saved us.

-And knowing what He knew, He still said that He delights in us.
+And knowing what He knew, He still says that He delights in us.
 God did not say "I delight in you", only to retract it when we mess up.
-He gave His delight knowing full-well the sins I will commit when I'm 40, 60, and 80.
-His grace extends to all of those, and His delight in me continues even when I sin (in the little sins and the big sins).
+He gave His delight knowing full-well the sins we will commit when we are 40, 60, and 80.
+His grace extends to all of those, and His delight in us continues even when we sin (in the "little sins" and the "big sins").

 I tend to focus on God's justice and hatred of sin to the point that I doubt his love and mercy towards me- that's damnation.
 Others however, focus so much on God's grace and love, that they forget that He hates sin.
 Everything is about love and acceptance and grace, skipping over the fact that God calls us to holiness and righteousness- this is a distortion of grace.
 But as in most things, there's a balance that needs to happen.

 God loves us.
 God hates our sin.
 God gives us grace when we fail, but He calls us to true holiness.
-God delights in us as His children, but He still abhors our poor choices.
+God delights in us as His children, but our poor choices still sadden Him.